Brandonalan70/Automata-Components-Tracker/README.md

----
-output:
-  pdf_document: default
-  html_document: default
----
 # Automata Components Tracker

 ## Overview
 This project designs and implements a relational database system for Automata, Inc., a specialty vehicle manufacturer.
 The database streamlines inventory management, order tracking, and supplier coordination across multiple production departments.
-Data modeling, SQL implementation, and query development were all completed as part of Penn State's DS 220 – Team Projects on Relational Database Design & Implementation.
+Data modeling, SQL implementation, and query development were all completed.

 **Key Objectives:**
 - Design a comprehensive Enhanced Entity-Relationship (EER) model to represent Automata's operational structure.